 ABOUT NORWOOD FOUNDRY

 Norwood Foundry operates out of Nisku, Alberta in western Canada.
 We take pride in our expert craftsmanship and quality.
 We are cutting edge and focused on bringing new technology and processes to our foundry, processes such as 3D scanning for example.
-We produce castings for forestry, agriculture, manufacturing, and oil & gas industries.
+We produce castings for forestry, agriculture, manufacturing, and oil and gas industries.
 We also specialize in producing custom castings.
-We manufacture high quality aluminum, brass and bronze castings for signs, recognition plaques, light poles/bases, tree grates, and all other infrastructure needs.
-Our castings range in size anywhere from half a pound to 6,500 pounds.
+We manufacture high quality aluminum, brass and bronze castings for signs, recognition plaques, light poles and bases, tree grates, and all other infrastructure needs.
+Our castings range in size anywhere from 1 pound to 7000 pounds.

-Our network of contacts makes it possible for us to access and import all kinds of metals and alloys, and to provide outstanding quality at prices that cannot be matched.
-We also operate municipal waterworks distribution centers in Edmonton, Nisku, and Calgary.
-Norwood Foundry Ltd. is a privately owned and operated corporation that understands the importance of excellent customer service.
+Our network of contacts makes it possible for us to access and import all kinds of metals and alloys and to provide outstanding quality at prices that cannot be matched.
+We also operate a municipal waterworks distribution center.
+Norwood Foundry Limited is a privately owned and operated corporation that understands the importance of excellent customer service.
 It is our goal to ensure complete customer satisfaction, from the time we embark on a project to completion.

 Presently, Norwood has been operating for 115 years and continues to produce castings for the construction, industrial, manufacturing, and oil and gas industries.
 Today we are dedicated to serving all of Western Canada’s infrastructure needs with expertise, quality craftsmanship, and excellent customer service, just as we have been for the past six generations.